qiuxintao101/cobra/docs/detail.rst

 .. note:: Please pay attention to the following requirements:

   - Header names should not be changed
   - Absolute and relative paths are acceptable in the config file.
 When using *Docker*, all input files must be mounted in the container.
-Please refer to Section
+Please refer to section :ref:`docs-DockerNotes`.
-  - For parameters that specify a directory, there should be no trailing slash.
-  - the name of this file is irrelevant, but it must be in the right format (JSON) and it must be referenced correctly when calling *Snakemake* (via the ``--configfile`` parameter).
-We recommend naming it ``config.yaml``

-In the following, we explain all parameters in detail, organized by section names.
+All parameters are organized by section.
+See the following for details:

 SECTION ``par_general``
 --------------------------------------------